How To Consciously Drink Alcohol During The Holiday Season

 What you need to know about navigating the party scene this Christmas.

-The silly season is fast approaching and most of us are starting to receive our festive invites and looking forward to the various festivities at the end of the year brings.
+The silly season is fast approaching and most of us are starting to receive our festive invites and look forward to the various festivities the end of the year brings.
 During the next couple of weeks, we seem to loosen the reigns on our strict health regimes and indulge a little bit more, especially in the alcohol department.
 The truth is that alcohol can be part of a healthy lifestyle, however, there is a very fine line between alcohol being safe and alcohol becoming harmful.
 It’s the reoccurring, excessive consumption of alcohol that causes problems, and this is where the festive season becomes a bit of an issue.
 Our expert health guides, Jacqueline Alwill, an accredited nutritionist, author, and mum and Brittany Darling, an accredited nutritionist/herbalist give us their expert advice on drinking during the holiday season.

 The thing you need to know about alcohol is that when we think of the harmful effects of alcohol the first thing that pops to mind for most people is the liver, but excessive alcohol impacts numerous other organs of the body.